 This NYU Pre-College Program combines intensive studio courses, a weekly seminar course where students travel to artists’ studios and see art around the city, staffed open studio time in the evenings at the NYU Art Building, and evening social activities organized by University Programs.

 Classes offered include digital art, painting, and sculpture.

 Students will take core courses in the morning and electives in the afternoon.
 Open studio hours will be offered three days a week and on the weekends.

 12:00–1:00 PM: Lunch

 1:00–3:00 PM: Elective Studio Classes

 2:00–5:00 PM: Open Studio Time

-Students will participate in a seminar class outside of the NYU studios with lead faculty Chris Bogia, who will introduce them to galleries, museums, and studios.
-This class aims to expose students to the New York art world and give insight into the lives of working contemporary artists.
+Students will participate in field trips outside of the NYU studios with lead faculty Chris Bogia, who will introduce them to galleries, museums, and studios.
+These trips aim to expose students to the New York art world and give insight into the lives of working contemporary artists.

 Saturday & Sunday